 Our Partners operate in several different industries, some of which are heavily regulated.
-A change in the regulatory regime of such industries or a material change in the economic factors specific to any industry in which our Partners operate could have a material impact on the operations of such Partners and, therefore, could have an adverse impact on their ability to pay Distributions to Alaris.
+A change in the regulatory regime of such industries or a material change in the economic factors specific to any industry in which our Partners operate could have a material impact on the operations of such Partners and therefore could have an adverse impact on their ability to pay Partner Distributions.